jeffprandall/powershell/heavyjob/README.md

 [HCSS to S3](https://github.com/jeffprandall/randoms/blob/master/heavyjob/hcssWriteToS3.ps1)

 Copies local images and pdf files stored on a local HeavyJob server to Amazon S3.
-You can then use something SSRS or Crystal reports and send links to access the files external to your network.
+You can then use the SSRS templates (or Crystal reports) to create a report with image/file links that are accessible external to your network.

 Create a Scheduled task to run this script how ever often you like.